preignition/program-user-guide/faq/introduction-to-faq/what-is-gdpr.md

 ### What does the GDPR regulate?

-The GDPR regulates the “processing” of personal data for citizens of EU countries.
+The GDPR regulates the "processing" of personal data for citizens of EU countries.
 Any organization that processes personal data of EU individuals is within the scope of the law.

 Preignition Limited is located in the UK which is no longer a member of the EU.
 However, according to GDPR law, it does not matter whether the organization has a physical presence in the EU or not.